os-release - Man Page

 The format of os-release is a newline-separated list of environment-like shell-compatible variable assignments.
 It is possible to source the configuration from Bourne shell scripts, however, beyond mere variable assignments, no shell features are supported (this means variable expansion is explicitly not supported), allowing applications to read the file without implementing a shell compatible execution engine.
 Variable assignment values must be enclosed in double or single quotes if they include spaces, semicolons or other special characters outside of A–Z, a–z, 0–9.
 (Assignments that do not include these special characters may be enclosed in quotes too, but this is optional.)
 Shell special characters ("$", quotes, backslash, backtick) must be escaped with backslashes, following shell style.
 All strings should be in UTF-8 encoding, and non-printable characters should not be used.
 Concatenation of multiple individually quoted strings is not supported.
 Lines beginning with "#" are treated as comments.
 Blank lines are permitted and ignored.

 The file /etc/os-release takes precedence over /usr/lib/os-release.
-Applications should check for the former, and exclusively use its data if it exists, and only fall back to /usr/lib/os-release if it is missing.
-Applications should not read data from both files at the same time. /usr/lib/os-release is the recommended place to store OS release information as part of vendor trees. /etc/os-release should be a relative symlink to /usr/lib/os-release, to provide compatibility with applications only looking at /etc/.
+Applications should check for the former, and exclusively use its data if it exists, and only fall back to /usr/lib/os-release if that is missing.
+Applications should not combine the data from both files. /usr/lib/os-release is the recommended place to store OS release information as part of vendor trees. /etc/os-release should be a relative symlink to /usr/lib/os-release, to provide compatibility with applications only looking at /etc/.
 A relative symlink instead of an absolute symlink is necessary to avoid breaking the link in a chroot or initrd environment.

 os-release contains data that is defined by the operating system vendor and should generally not be changed by the administrator.